yayegeyay/yayegeyay.github.io/_posts/2024-07-12-personalized-software-ai.md

 ### The Competitive Advantage

-When our primary competitor attempted to replicate our personalization approach, they discovered that true customization requires fundamental platform architecture decisions that can't be retrofitted.
+When their primary competitor attempted to replicate our personalization approach, they discovered that true customization requires fundamental platform architecture decisions that can't be retrofitted.
 Our 18-month head start became an insurmountable competitive moat.

-**The Acquisition Impact:** When we sold CloudSale.ai, the personalization engine represented 41% of the acquisition value, with the acquirer specifically citing our ability to customize AI functionality as their primary strategic rationale.
+**The Acquisition Impact:** When they sold the business, the personalization engine represented 41% of the acquisition value, with the acquirer specifically citing their ability to customize AI functionality as their primary strategic rationale.

 ### The Market Evolution